Yankees starting pitcher Clarke Schmidt looks away as the Orioles’ Anthony...

 Before the playoffs, the Yankees will have to deal with the layoff.

-The Yankees, who were hoping to clinch the American League East with a victory over Baltimore in the Bronx on Tuesday night, will have five days off between their regular-season finale on Sunday and their first postseason game on Oct.
+The Yankees, who had hoped to clinch the American League East on Tuesday night, lost to Baltimore, 5-3, in the Bronx.
+They will have five days off between their regular-season finale on Sunday and their first postseason game on Oct.
 5 (assuming they don’t blow the division in the final week, which seems unlikely since going into the game they had a magic number of one).

 That’s five days with no game for the players, some of whom haven’t had more than one day off in a row since late March.
 It means a lot of sitting around, a lot of waiting, and a lot of wondering if the Yankees are going to get stale by fans who won’t have much else to worry about while other clubs compete in the wild-card series.